 6. Ask for the Contract

 When you find the property you are interested in, ask the agent to send or email a copy of the sale contract to your solicitor or conveyancer.
 They will advise you of any issues you may need to consider.

 Your solicitor will normally insist on seeking a pest and building report.
 This will alert you to any hidden structural problems or pest issues.

 Your agent will negotiate the final sale price between you and the vendor.
-Once this is agreed upon and your offer accepted an exchange of contracts is organised.
-A standard cooling off period of 5 days applies, unless otherwise stipulated.
+Once this is agreed upon and your offer accepted an exchange of contracts is organized.
+A standard cooling off period of 5 days applies unless otherwise stipulated.

 It is wise to undertake a pre-settlement inspection of the property.
 This will ensure that the property is in the same condition as when you agreed to buy it and that all the inclusions meet the contract specifications.

-Once notified that settlement has been finalised your agent is able to give you the keys to your new home.
+Once notified that settlement has been finalized your agent is able to give you the keys to your new home.